Can You Take Tums Before Bed? | Essential Nighttime Facts

 While occasional use of Tums at night is generally safe for most adults, chronic overuse carries risks:

-• Milk-alkali syndrome: Excessive intake of calcium combined with absorbable alkali can cause elevated blood calcium levels leading to nausea, confusion, kidney damage.
+• Milk-alkali syndrome: Excessive intake of calcium combined with absorbable alkali can cause elevated blood calcium levels, nausea, confusion, and kidney problems.

-• Kidney stones: High calcium levels increase stone formation risk in susceptible individuals.
+• Kidney stones: High calcium intake can increase stone formation risk in susceptible individuals.

 Taking Medication Interactions Into Account Before Bedtime Use